 East Lyme, CT 06333

-The location of OPA’s national convention rotates around the country every year, allowing all members the chance to attend a convention close to them.
+The location of OPA’s national convention rotates around the country every other year, allowing all members the chance to attend a convention close to them.
 The location is announced a year ahead of time.
 (The location for Convention 2019 has not been selected yet.)

 July 14–17, 2016 • Phoenix/Tempe, Arizona